-Alnitak is the easternmost star of Orion’s Belt, one of the best known asterisms in the night sky, also formed by the bright Alnilam and Mintaka.
+Alnitak is the easternmost star of Orion’s Belt, one of the best known asterisms in the night sky.
+It forms the familiar star pattern with the bright Alnilam and Mintaka.
+The three stars lie close to the celestial equator and are visible from most places on Earth.
+They form the hourglass-shaped constellation figure of Orion with Rigel, Betelgeuse, Bellatrix and Saiph.

 Star system

-Alnitak Ab has the spectral classification of B1IV, indicating a blue subgiant star.
-It has an apparent magnitude of 4.28 and an absolute magnitude of -3.9.
-It lies only 11 astronomical units from the primary star, which makes the pair a very close binary system.
+Alnitak Ab lies only 11 astronomical units from the primary component, which makes the pair a very close binary system.
 To illustrate, the distance from the Sun to Saturn is about 9.58 astronomical units.

-A fourth star, Alnitak C, can be seen in the vicinity of the system, but it is uncertain whether it is gravitationally bound to it or merely lies in the same line of sight.
+A fourth star, Alnitak C, can be seen in the vicinity of the system, but it is uncertain whether it is gravitationally bound to Zeta Orionis or merely lies in the same line of sight.
+It is a 9th magnitude star.

 Orion’s Belt